Fever Blisters & Canker Sores

 Overview

-Both fever blisters and canker sores are common across all ages and can be painful.
+Both fever blisters and canker sores are common lesions and can be painful.
 However, they are separate conditions with different causes.
 Read further to learn how to tell them apart and find out which treatments might help ease the pain.

-Fever Blisters (also known as cold sores) are painful fluid-filled sores that form on the outside of the mouth around the lips.
+Fever blisters (also known as cold sores or herpes labialis) are painful fluid-filled sores that form on the outside of the mouth around the lips.
 Fever blisters are very contagious.

-Fever Blisters are caused by an infection with the herpes simplex virus, usually type 1, or HSV-1.
-It is estimated that nearly 90 percent of U.S. adults have been infected with the virus, although many people with the infection do not ever show symptoms.
-The virus generally resides in the nerve cells where it may periodically reactivate, traveling to the skin and causing recurring fever blisters.
+Fever blisters are caused by an infection with the herpes simplex virus, usually the type 1 form, called HSV-1.
+Around 60 percent of U.S. adults have the virus1,2 although many people with the infection never show symptoms.
+Once infected, the virus generally stays in the nerve cells.
+It can become active from time to time, traveling to the skin and causing fever blisters.

 Symptoms